 Get Visual at Burroughs-Chapin Art Museum

-This quaint old beach cottage-turned art museum showcases national traveling exhibits year-round.
+This quaint old beach cottage-turned art museum showcases national traveling exhibits year-round for some cheap rainy-day fun.
 Free admission gives access to art and interactive areas for all ages.

 Have Sun-less Fun at Fun Warehouse

 Located at 2349 Dick Pond Road, Myrtle Beach, SC